bplmaps/lmec-main-site/content/collections/permissions.md

 To cite a particular atlas layer that you discovered in Atlascope, click on the "Bibliographic information" button inside the "Atlases" drawer at the bottom of the screen.
 This will open a pane that displays bibliographic details for the layer currently in the viewport, as well as a link back to the object record in LMEC digital collections.
 For example, to cite [this view](https://atlascope.org/#/view:share$mode:glass$center:-71.07733,42.34963$zoom:18.00$base:maptiler-streets$overlay:ark:/76611/al7rtfm98) of a 1902 Bromley atlas:

 > Bromley, George Washington. *Atlas of the City of Boston : Boston proper and Back Bay*.
 Boston, MA: G.W.
 Bromley & Co, 1902.
-From Leventhal Map & Education Center at the Boston Public Library.
+Digitized in *Atlascope*, Leventhal Map & Education Center at the Boston Public Library.
 Accessed 21 November, 2023 via https://atlascope.org.

 To reference the Atlascope application itself, please cite:

-> Leventhal Map & Education Center. *Atlascope*.
-V2.
-Leventhal Map & Education Center at the Boston Public Library. https://atlascope.org.
+> Leventhal Map & Education Center at the Boston Public Library. *Atlascope*. https://atlascope.org.
 2023.

 Please contact our [Assistant Curator for Digital & Participatory Geography](/about/people/ian-spangler) to let us know if you've found Atlascope helpful or used it as part of a physical or digital publication.